Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Case study A: quay crane scheduling problem with non-crossing constraints

 Both lower bounds can be calculated efficiently by doing an appropriate preprocessing step in $O(n)$ time, once before the start of the algorithm.
 The final lower bound that is used to compare against the current best solution is the maximum of both lower bounds.
-To calculate the first lower bound (expression (\ref{lowerBound1})), we have to be able to calculate $max(p_b, p_{b+1}, ..., p_{n-1})$ efficiently without having to iterate over all the values inside the maximum.
-This can be done by calculating the maximum of every suffix of the list of processing times and storing it in an array in the preprocessing step and then later it can be looked up in this array in $O(1)$ every time the lower bound is calculated.
-Similarly, to calculate the second lower bound (expression (\ref{lowerBound2})), we have to be able to calculate $\sum_{i=b}^{n-1} p_i$ and $\sum_{i=1}^{m-1} earliestTime[0][b-1]-earliestTime[i][b-1]$ efficiently.
-Here, $\sum_{i=b}^{n-1} p_i$ can be calculated for every suffix in the preprocessing step, completely analogous to the approach that was used to calculate $max(p_b, p_{b+1}, ..., p_{n-1})$.
+To calculate the first lower bound (expression (\ref{lowerBound1})), we have to be able to calculate $\max(p_b, p_{b+1}, ..., p_{n-1})$ efficiently without having to iterate over all the values inside the maximum. \blue{This can be achieved by calculating and storing the maximum of every suffix of $p_0, p_1, \ldots, p_{n-1}$ during a preprocessing step.
+These values can then be retrieved in $O(1)$ every time the lower bound is calculated.} Similarly, to calculate the second lower bound (expression (\ref{lowerBound2})), we have to be able to calculate $\sum_{i=b}^{n-1} p_i$ and $\sum_{i=1}^{m-1} earliestTime[0][b-1]-earliestTime[i][b-1]$ efficiently.
+Here, $\sum_{i=b}^{n-1} p_i$ can be calculated for every suffix in the preprocessing step, completely analogous to the approach that was used to calculate $\max(p_b, p_{b+1}, ..., p_{n-1})$.
 To calculate $\sum_{i=1}^{m-1} earliestTime[0][b-1]-earliestTime[i][b-1]$, however, the $earliestTime$ values depend on the choices that were made in the search space tree and hence cannot be calculated in the preprocessing step.
 Instead, a variable representing the value of this expression is stored and this value is updated on the fly when the $earliestTime$ values are changed.